ask the experts: layout

 4. How do you start a layout?
 What’s your process?

 Each graphic designer has her own way of approaching a layout.
 While some map everything out from the beginning with a wireframe or sketch, I like to dive right in and start trying new things.
-Maybe all the elements won’t be in their final place right away, but I’ll put them together little-by-little to determine what works best.
-Or, if I’m designing a booklet, or a multi-page document, I’ll approach it in a much more structured way.
+Maybe all the elements won’t be in their final place right away, but I’ll put them together little by little to determine what works best.
+Or, if I’m designing promotional items like booklets or a multi-page document, I’ll approach it in a much more structured way.
 It all depends on the project.